varvaderishikesh/Ansible/Handlers/readme.md

-### A simple Ansible playbook to exectue a task on Node using handlers
+### Ansible playbook to exectue a task on Node using handlers

 Handlers are just like regular tasks in an Ansible playbook, but run only when a task contains a notify directive and also indicates that it changed something.